-Every car has an ECU, or ‘Engine Control Unit’, which will have manufacturer settings when you buy it new.
-These settings will be designed to limit the cars performance in order to make sure the car has a long life.
-Remapping is simply the process of changing these settings to fine-tune your car to your specific requirements.
+Every modern car, whether it's a diesel or petrol car, has an ECU, or ‘Engine Control Unit’, which will have manufacturer settings when you buy it new.
+These settings will be designed to limit the vehicle's performance in order to make sure the car has a long life.
+ECU remapping is simply the process of changing these settings to fine-tune your car engine to your specific requirements.
 It must be stressed at this point that the car can only be remapped to stay within legal limitations.

 First and foremost, to remap your car you need to contact a qualified professional so that you avoid any damage to your engine.
-Remapping works very simply by overwriting the ECU software and loading the new software into your cars serial port, or OBD port.
+Engine remapping works very simply by overwriting your car's ECU software and loading the new software into your vehicle's serial port, or OBD port.
 The entire process shouldn’t take more than 30 minutes and you will notice an almost immediate improvement.
-Typically, you’ll be able to maximise the overall performance of the car by as much as 35%.
+Typically, ECU tuning can maximise the overall performance of the car by as much as 35%.

 It entirely depends on what make and model your car is as the software to remap it will be different for each one.
 Mechanics will charge between £150 and £300 to remap your car.

-If the remapping is successful, there will be an increase in the speed and power of your car.
+If the remapping service is successful, there will be an increase in the speed and power of your car.
 How much it improves depends entirely on your own specific car and how much you are willing to remap it.
-Some general improvements will be that your engine is more responsive, so it will be easier to overtake other cars, and you could save fuel as you won’t have to change gear as frequently.
+Some general improvements will be that your car's engine is more responsive, so it will be easier to overtake other cars, and you could lower your fuel consumption as you won’t have to change gear as frequently.